korningf/aegis-vault/README.md

 This may be an internal private git repo an external private git repo.

-Though RSA 4096 passphrases are strong, best to avoid public repos.
+Though RSA 4096 passphrases are very strong, best to avoid public repos.

+.

 For an external git this is typically done in a browser.